Celebration and Thanksgiving

 According to the Smithsonian National Museum of the American Indian, Thanksgiving for tribes such as the Narragansett and Wampanoag related to the idea of seasonal Harvest ceremonies, festivals and daily traditions before the Pilgrims came into the picture.

-Celebrating traditions like Cranberry Thanksgiving is meant to preserve their tribal practices, Baker said.
-The event featured food, arts and crafts, traditional music and allowed people to take part in a variety of traditional dances, including the Robin Dance and the Candy Dance
+Celebrating traditions like Cranberry Thanksgiving is meant to preserve tribal practices, Baker said.
+The event featured food, arts and crafts, traditional music and allowed people to take part in a variety of dances, including traditional dances and a modern dance for kids called the Candy Dance

-Cranberry Thanksgiving participants follow along in a traditional Robin Dance as drummers play and a man leads a chant on Oct.
+Cranberry Thanksgiving participants follow along in a traditional dance as drummers play and Annawon Weeden, Mashpee Wampanoag, leads a song on Oct.
 4, 2025 in Charlestown, Rhode Island.

-Dance is an important part of Indigenous celebration as movement, music and regalia allows “dancers to express both community identity and their own individual journeys,” according to the Running Strong for American Indian Youth.
+Dance is an important part of Indigenous celebration as movement, music and regalia allows “dancers to express both community identity and their own individual journeys,” according to the Running Strong for American Indian Youth organization.

-Baker stressed that although Native people have become more modern, celebrating the traditions allows Native communities to reclaim their culture by actively keeping it alive.
+Baker stressed that although Native people are living in modern times, celebrating traditions allows Native communities to continue their culture.

 “We may have evolved.
 We may have changed.
 We are wearing contemporary clothes, we have 9‑to‑5 jobs, we live in homes, but we are educating about the loss or the displacement,” Baker said.
 “We are breaking the myth that there was only one Thanksgiving.
 It’s breaking the myth that it happened in November.
 It’s breaking the myth that it was the Pilgrims who met the Indians and became great friends and shared a meal and all of that, because none of that is true.”